liakosvasileios/website/content/research/reiterated-logic.md

 ## 3. Programming Meets Formal Logic: A Shared Vocabulary
 Programming languages have long borrowed from logic.
 Through concepts like:
-- The Curry–Howard correspondence, which equates programs with proofs and types with propositions.
+- The [Curry–Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence), which equates programs with proofs and types with propositions.
-- ependent types, which encode logical properties in the type system.
+- Dependent types, which encode logical properties in the type system.
-- Proof assistants (e.g., Coq, Agda), which generate executable code from logical statements.
+- Proof assistants (e.g., [Coq](https://en.wikipedia.org/wiki/Rocq), [Agda](https://en.wikipedia.org/wiki/Agda_(programming_language))), which generate executable code from logical statements.

 We now build programs that are logical artifacts and conversely, logic that behaves like programs.
 This merging of computation and reasoning forms the fertile ground on which systems like DISARM stand.